W R Burner (Minister of the Gospel)

 Tremendous difficulties are facing many nations of the world; with many placing their hope in man, rather than God, for solution to their problems.
 Many nations have buried their hope in man; which remains buried, because of seeking the wrong source for a solution to one's dilemma.

-Daniel Webster stated: If we abide by the principles taught in the Bible, our country will go on prospering and to prosper; but if we in our posterity neglect its instructions and authority, no man can tell how sudden a catastrophe may overwhelm us and bury all our glory in profound obscurity.
+It was noted that if we abide by the principles taught in the Bible, our country will go on prospering and to prosper; but if we in our posterity neglect its instructions and authority, no man can tell how sudden a catastrophe may overwhelm us and bury all our glory in profound obscurity (Daniel Webster).

 Thomas Jefferson stated: I have sworn upon the altar of God, eternal hostility against every form of tyranny over the mind of man.
 Adolf Hitler was not the solution; though many were gullible enough to think so; instead he became the problem.
 Looking to God as the source; rather than placing hope in man, is always the right solution to any problem.